 "When most 18-year-old boys are experiencing going out to party and owning their own cars, Anthony's life is very different but still enjoyable.
 He loves being social, going to Frankie and Benny's and being around his family and friends at Blackford."

 Linsey Gallacher, Area Manager for The Richmond Fellowship, is immensely grateful to the Eden Scott team, “the team have really helped make the new sensory garden at the Blackford service a reality.
 I would like to thank everyone who supported them during their fundraising efforts.”

 The Richmond Fellowship Scotland is one of the country's leading providers of care to individuals supporting them to live as independently as possible.

-The charity provide support to over 2,800 individuals across Scotland with a wide range of services including mental health, learning disabilities, dementia, autism and much more.
+The charity provides support to over 2,800 individuals across Scotland with a wide range of services including mental health, learning disabilities, dementia, autism and much more.

 Although they have pioneered initiatives such as Participatory Funding, (where they have allocated over £80,000 towards projects that supported individuals shape, design and control themselves), they have many other projects which also enable, extend and enrich the lives of the people that they support.

-Images of barbecue event courtesy of Brian McGuire at paisley.org.uk
+Images of the barbecue event courtesy of Brian McGuire at paisley.org.uk